We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 While proper ventilation has been a topic of interest for many years, the pandemic has brought it to the forefront of many peoples’ minds.
 Since researchers discovered that the coronavirus can remain in the air for up to three hours, homeowners and office managers alike have been working to improve indoor air quality to protect those living and working inside.

-If you’re looking to do the same, the following improvements will help boost ventilation.
+If you’re looking to do the same, the following improvements will guide you on how to improve ventilation in your home or office building.

 1. Open Windows and Doors